GriffinDuck/LimaCharlie-EDR-Lab/README.md

 To enhance the security of the victim machine, I installed LimaCharlie sensor and Sysmon, which helped me detect any potential attacks or security events.
 On the Ubuntu Server, I installed Silver C2, a command and control attack tool for Windows machines.

 To test my security measures, I executed the C2 attack and created detection rules to alert administrators of any suspicious activity.
-This lab project aimed to demonstrate the importance of having robust security measures in place to protect against cyber attacks.:
+This lab project aimed to demonstrate the importance of having robust security measures in place to protect against cyber attacks.

-- SecurityEvent (Windows Event Logs)
+The architecture of the project consists of the following components:

-- Sysmon (Sysmon Event Logs)
+- Virtual Box NatNetwork
-- SecurityAlert (Log Analytics Alerts Triggered)
+- Virtual Machines (1 windows, 1 linux)
-- SecurityIncident (Incidents created by Sentinel)
+- LimaCharlieEDR
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- Silver C2 Server

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)